International Award-Winning Wedding Photojournalism

 Yes of course.

-I always recommend a maximum of 5-8 small, intimate groups of immediate family and bridal party.
-To make sure you have as much time as possible with your guests, I recommend around 20 minutes worth of formal group shots.
-To help you plan, allow 3 minutes per group.
+I always recommend a maximum of 5-8 small, intimate groups of immediate family and bridal party, not Uncles & Aunts and distant Cousins or your old school friends.
+To ensure you have as much time as possible with your guests during the drinks reception, I recommend around 15-25 minutes of formal group shots.

 Absolutely.
 You want pictures for your walls, don’t you?